hypirion/go-filecache/README.md

 [![GoDoc](https://godoc.org/gopkg.in/hypirion/go-filecache.v1?status.svg)](https://godoc.org/gopkg.in/hypirion/go-filecache.v1)

-Two-way filecache for golang for putting and getting values from a bigger
+Two-way filecache for golang for putting and getting values from a file storage option.

 ## Installation and Usage